Satpanth: People

-It is customary in each and every Jamaat-khana that a row of community leaders and title holders (male and female) should sit facing the rest of the congregation.
+It is customary in each and every Jama'at Khana that a row of community leaders and title holders (male and female) should sit facing the rest of the congregation.
 There is a row of individuals, sitting with their backs to the side wall, in the male as well as the female section.
 Both these sections are kept side by side in one large hall.
 Hence, a row of males would face and prostrate before the females, and vice versa.
 Looking at individuals of the opposite gender across the hall, and even the passing of objects between genders, is highly discouraged if not forbidden.
 If an object must be passed such as a utensil, the person must get up and leave it in the middle or end of the hall, where it will eventually picked up by the intended recipient.
-The reading of Holy Du'a is undertaken while sitting on the floor on one's knees, or while sitting cross-legged as with other sects, with a Misbaha or Mala (rosary) being picked up at intervals.
+The reading of Holy Du'a is undertaken while sitting on the floor on one's knees, or while sitting cross-legged as with other sects, with a Misbaha or Mala being picked up at intervals.
 Any individual of any age who is fully versed in the Holy Du'a may lead the prayer.

-Since the independence of India in 1947, the Satpanth group that identifies as Hindu Imamshahi has taken control of the main dargah of Pir Sayed Imam Shah and has accentuated Hindu beliefs, deities and rituals to the extent that there is no connection to Ismailism and Sufism at all.
-The Muslim identifying group accentuates the connection of Pir Sayed Imam Shah to Islam and Sufism through their own beliefs and rituals near the dargah.
+The main shrine of Satpanth used to be visited by all adherents of Satpanth, regardless of religious identity, and consisted of a vast complex which contained the grave of Pir Sadardin, as well as several other graves, and a Mosque also existed in the complex.
+Until 1931, the complex was the private property belonging to the direct descendants of Pir Sadardin.
+The complex attracted devotees from religions other than Islam, such as Hinduism, and all 18 communities living in village of Pirana, belonging to different castes and religions, all contain devotees of Pir Sadardin.
+The complex was demolished in the month of May 2024 by the Hindu right-wing Bharatiya Janata Party led state government, following several clashes and attacks by Hindus, which was opposed by both Hindu and Muslim identifying members of Satpanth.

 Scriptures

-The holy writ of the Satpanth tradition is the collection of Ginans written by various medieval Pirs, most notably Pir Sadruddin and Pir Satgur Nur.
+The holy writ of the Satpanth tradition is the collection of Ginans written by various medieval Pirs, most notably Pir Sadardin and Pir Satgur Nur.

-The Ismaili texts explain that before the formation of the misty stars which make up the galaxies, there was the frightful darkness of pre-eternity (dhandhukār), when the Incomprehensible One (God) was engrossed in contemplation.
-Before the universe came to be, he revealed his everlasting gnosis (amar ginān) to the True Guide.
-This is when the True Guide became the conductor of a Symphony of Gnosis and began his assembly to the Path of Truth (satpanth), by summoning all souls to salvation through ginān.
+The Ismaili texts explain that before the formation of the misty stars which make up the galaxies, there was the frightful darkness of pre-eternity (Dhandhukār), when the Incomprehensible One (God) was engrossed in contemplation.
+Before the universe came to be, he revealed his everlasting gnosis (Amar Ginān) to the True Guide.
+This is when the True Guide became the conductor of a Symphony of Gnosis and began his assembly to the Path of Truth (Satpanth), by summoning all souls to salvation through Ginān.